-A. Small Purchases
+2. Small Purchases

-Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the competitive bid threshold of \$ 24,459 Small purchase procedures require that price or rate quotations shall be obtained from an adequate number of qualified sources.
+Small purchases include the acquisition of property or services, the aggregate dollar amount of which is higher than the micro-purchase threshold but does not exceed the simplified acquisition competitive bid threshold. purchase procedures require that price or rate quotations shall be obtained from an adequate number of qualified sources.